CommerceExperts/searchhub-docs/docs/smartsuggest/service-integration.rst

 V1 Response
 ^^^^^^^^^^^

-This version will deliver the suggestions grouped into blocks.
-Each block represents a different quality of suggestions depending on how they matched.
-This might be useful if you want to restrict the list to only the best matching suggestions.
+In this version, suggestions are returned in blocks, where each block represents a different match quality based on how the suggestions were generated.
+This allows clients to filter or restrict results to the highest-quality suggestions if desired.

 **Response**: